 I have only tested this recipe with canned varieties of jackfruit so I unfortunately cannot advise.

-These carnitas will keep in the refrigerator for up to 5 days.
+This carnitas taco meat will keep in the refrigerator for up to 5 days.
 To reheat, simply warm over the stovetop or microwave.

 Allow the carnitas to cool completely, then transfer the jackfruit to any freezer safe bag, jar, or Souper Cube (my favorite! ) for up to 6 months.